 - a.
 The care and supervision of a Service/Emotional Support Animal is the responsibility of the animal's owner and/or handler.
 The handler must ensure the animal is in good health and has been inoculated and licensed in accordance with local regulations with the burden of proving licensure and inoculation on the person with a disability.
 Dogs must wear a rabies tag at all times. - b.
 The Service/Emotional Support Animal must be under the control of the handler at all times and may not be left alone.
-A Service/Emotional Animal must be restrained by a leash that does not exceed six (6) feet in length or other appropriate devise dependent on the animal (i.e., carriers or cages).
-In situations where a leash or other appropriate device interferes with a Service Animals ability to perform its task or service, the Service Animal must remain under the control of the handler at all times.
+A Service/Emotional Animal must be restrained by a leash or other appropriate device that does not exceed six (6) feet in length.
+In situations where a leash or other device interferes with a Service Animal's ability to perform its task or service, the Service Animal must remain under the control of the handler at all times. - c.
+The owner and handler of the Service/Emotional Support Animal is responsible for any damage of personal property or any injuries to an individual caused by the Service/Emotional Support Animal.